limebit/medmodels/docs/user_guide/02_medrecord.md

 ---
 ```

-Or get all nodes belong to a certain group:
+Or get all that nodes belong to a certain group:

 ```{exec-literalinclude} scripts/02_medrecord_intro.py
 ---